What Are Lymphatic Malformations?

 Most significant lymphatic malformations are seen by age 2, after lymph fluid has built up and stretched the vessels of the lymphatic malformation or there is bleeding into it.
 But some aren't found until the teen years or later.

-To be sure the lump is a lymphatic malformation and not another kind of tumor , doctors will do a physical exam and order imaging tests such as:
+To be sure the lump is a lymphatic malformation and not another kind of tumor , doctors will do an exam and order imaging tests such as:

 - ultrasound scan